 Bridge Administration Specific: Capt.
 Goward was responsible for permitting and regulation of over 18,000 bridges over the navigable waters of the United States and a nationwide staff of 45.The portfolio included $225B in bridge construction projects requesting permits.

-He also served as Dept of Homeland Security representative to White House’s “President’s Steering Committee on Federal Infrastructure Permitting and Review Process Improvement,” a Deputy Secretary-level group created by presidential executive order.
+He also served as Department of Homeland Security representative to White House’s “President’s Steering Committee on Federal Infrastructure Permitting and Review Process Improvement,” a Deputy Secretary-level group created by presidential executive order.
 Negotiated agreements between competing interests and authorities on highly charged, nationally significant, $1.3B to $3.4B bridge construction and modification projects publicly tracked by White House.

 An aerospace engineer by training, Tom is the founder and former CEO of Federal Sources in Northern Virginia, which provides consulting and market research to companies interested in procuring federal government work.
 Previously, Tom was on the board of directors of the Admiral’s Cove Property Owners Association.
 He served as president in 2013.

 Barry has devoted his life to teaching and caring for those in his community, and country.
 Born and raised in Woburn, Mass., Barry attended Boston College, where he earned a Bachelor’s degree in Education.
 After teaching school – sixth grade – for a while, Barry decided to follow another calling, into the US military.
-In 1968, at the height of the Vietnam war, Barry enlisted in the Army.
+In 1968, at the height of the Vietnam War, Barry enlisted in the Army.
 When his tour ended three years later, Barry joined the FBI, where he continued his path of service to country.
-He retired from the FBI in 2002, having served, proudly and with distinction for 30 years – the last two as the Assistant Director-in-Charge of the New York office.
+He retired from the FBI in 2002, having served proudly, and with distinction, for 30 years – the last two as the Assistant Director-in-Charge of the New York office.

 Steve Ryan (Senior Advisor and Legal Counsel)